eoinkelly/notes/ios-swift-objc/stanford-cs193p.md

 Lifecycle of a ViewController

-1. Creation of view controller instance
+1. It is allocated from the storyboard
+1. `awakeFromNib` is called
 1. Outlets are set
+    * the consequence of "outlets being set" is that you can now talk to the UIView instances that are connected.
 `- (void)viewDidLoad` is called
     * outlets are set so we can work with the contents of the view e.g. buttons
     * this is the place to do initialization of the view controller
     * Note: it is called before the view appears on screen
     * => the bounds of the view are not set so you can't do any stuff that is to do with the shape of the view on screen
     * Is only called **once** in the lifecycle of the view controller
+1. (geometry is determined)
+1. `viewWillLayoutSubviews` is called
+1. `viewDidLayoutSubviews` is called
 1. `- (void)viewWillAppear:(BOOL)animated` is called
     * this is called _every time_ your view is about to appear (`viewDidLoad` is only called once)
     * the boolean arg just tells you whether you are being animated onto the screen or not.